 Feeling cheated?
-Do you know in the United States, Ferrero (the company sells Nutella)was sued for false advertising their product as “part of a nutritious breakfast” whereas the product is mostly sugar and palm oil?
+Do you know in the United States, Ferrero (the company that sells Nutella)was sued for falsely advertising their product as “part of a nutritious breakfast” whereas the product is mostly sugar and palm oil?
 Ferrero had to pay $3 million as a settlement along with making changes to Nutella’s labeling and advertisement.

 So, which is the best chocolate in India?